 Bottas spins off, Hamilton tops 3rd practice for Spanish GP

-Bottas smashed Hamilton’s track record at the Barcelona-Catalunya Circuit in qualifying, rocketing through the 4.6-kilometer (2.5-mile) track in 1 minute, 15.406 to better Hamilton’s mark from 2018.
+Bottas smashed Hamilton’s track record at the Barcelona-Catalunya Circuit in qualifying, finishing the 4.6-kilometer (2.5-mile) track in 1 minute, 15.406 seconds to better Hamilton’s mark from 2018.

-More importantly for Bottas’ hopes in Sunday’s race was the gap of more than half a second he established over the best effort from Hamilton.
+More importantly for Bottas’ hopes in Sunday’s race was the gap of more than half a second over Hamilton’s best effort.

 Bottas, who failed to win a race last season, leads Hamilton by one point in the standings after they have alternated places in their run of one-two finishes.